openoms/lightning-node-management/README.md

 * base fee (base_fee_msat).
 The default is 1000 millisat, which means 1 satoshi fee per every routed payment.
 * proportional fee (fee_rate) which is set to the minimum by default in lnd: 0.000001.
 This means there is an additional 1 sat charged for every million satoshis in the routed payment.

-There is no fee in a direct channel between two peers.
+There is no LN fee for payments in a direct channel between two peers.

 To change routing fees of your node use the command: https://api.lightning.community/#updatechannelpolicy

-For example can reduce the base fee to 100 with this command:
+For example can reduce the base fee to 500 with this command:
-`lncli updatechanpolicy 100 0.000001 144`
+`lncli updatechanpolicy 100 0.0000005 144`
 This will result in more payments routed as this route will become cheaper.

 the default setting is: